 This uncertainty of Stonehenge makes it very appealing, and of course, the English people have been able to use it as a touristic advantage.
 So how can we go to these giant rocks?

 There are two convenient ways to get to the temple: first, a one-and-a-half-hour train ride from London to Salisbury and a 30-minute bus trip (about 40-50 euros); and the second is a two-and-a-half-hour route from London to the temple by bus, which is cheaper (30-40 euros).
 All these prices and time intervals depend on how advance you get your ticket and the London traffic jams.
-Ticket fee for the entrance is 20 euros and it is advisable to reserve in advance taking into account the great interest.
+The ticket fee for the entrance is 20 euros, and it is advisable to book in advance, taking into account the great interest.